 Who will take my part?
-Soap away the same?
+Soap away the shame?
 Suds it till it falls away muck at my feet to be stepped out of?
 Will he?
 Redeem me like a pawn ticket worth little on the marketplace, but priceless in retrieving real value?
 What do I care what the color of his skin is, or his contact with my mother?
 When I see him, or what is left of him, I will tell him all about the missing part of me and listen for his crying shame.
-I will exchange then; let him have mine as well as his own and we will both be free, arm-tangled and whole.
+I will exchange then; let him have mine as well as his own and we will both be free, armtangled and whole.

+It had rocked him when he heard who and what his father was.
 Made him loose, lost.
-He had first fingered then torn some of his mother's clothes and sat in the grass looking the things scattered on the lawn as well as in his mind.
+He had first fingered then torn some of his mother's clothes and sat in the grass looking at the things scattered on the lawn as well as in his mind.
 Little lights moving like worms frolicked before his eyes, and the breath of despair had a nasty smell.
-That was when he noticed his right arm was dead and began to use only his left.
 It was True Belle who helped him up from the grass, soaped his tangled hair and told him what he had to do.